MicrosoftDocs/azure-devops-docs/docs/notifications/manage-your-personal-notifications.md

 ## View your personal notifications

-The following table shows a representation of notification event examples.
-For more information, see a [full representation](about-notifications.md#team-and-project-level-notifications).
+The following table shows notification event examples.
+For more information, see a full representation in [About notifications](about-notifications.md#team-and-project-level-notifications).

 | Item                | Notification event examples |
 |---------------------|---------------------------------------------------------|